Health-RI/health-ri-metadata/README.md

 # Core Metadata Schema Specification
-This is a draft version of Health-RI metadata schema 2.0 intended for review.
+This is a pre-release version of Health-RI metadata schema 2.0.

 ## Latest published version
 Latest published version (version 1.0.0) [available here](https://github.com/Health-RI/health-ri-metadata/releases/tag/v1.0.0).

 ## Purpose and audience

-This branch contains the draft version of the plateau 2 core and generic health metadata schema, detailing the classes and entities involved and offering usage notes for developers.
-It addresses the schema's design and application but excludes discussion on the national catalog and its onboarding process.
-It aims at a technical audience tasked with reviewing the metadata schema.
+This branch contains the 2nd version of the Health-RI core and generic health metadata schema for the National Health Data Catalogue, detailing the classes and entities involved and offering usage notes for developers.
+It addresses the schema's design and application but excludes discussion on the National Health Data Catalogue and its onboarding process (these are described here).
+Please note that we are currently still working on the implementation of the new schema into the National Health Data Catalogue.

-Feedback to the draft version is being collected via issues in this repository, preferably via the [provided template](https://github.com/Health-RI/health-ri-metadata/issues/new/choose).
+This documentation aims at a technical audience tasked with implementing the metadata schema and stakeholders interested in a detailed understanding of the core metadata schema.
+With any further questions or comments please contact Health-RI via the [Health-RI Servicedesk](https://www.health-ri.nl/health-ri-servicedesk) or via [servicedesk@health-ri.nl](mailto:servicedesk@health-ri.nl)

 * [Introduction](#introduction)
     * [Scope](#scope)